-100 Years of Viessmann: over 15,000 people celebrated concurrently at three of the company's locations
+100 years of Viessmann: over 15,000 people celebrate at centennial festival

 Into a new century